-• Directors and Executive Officers as a Group
+Directors and Executive Officers as a Group

-Title of class Name of Benefic ial Owner Amount of Ownership Percent of Class as Director & Officers Common DIRECTORS & OFFICERS EXECUTIVE 1,890,997 0.02%
+Title of class Name of Beneficial Owner Amount of Ownership Percent of Class as Director & Officers Percent of class Common DIRECTORS & EXECUTIVE OFFICERS 1,890,997 0.02%

 Changes in Control

 As previously disclosed, SLRDI purchased the Registrant's shares owned by Farmix Fertilizers Corp., John Andreas Djoewardi and Juanita Tan, who initiated a derivative suit, pursuant to the Judgment dated 17 April 2006 approving the Compromise Agreement dated 10 February 2006.
 Based on the Compromise Agreement dated 10 February 2006, SLRDI has agreed to buy, and Farmix Fertilizers Corp., John Andreas Djoewardi and Juanita Tan have agreed to sell, in cash, all of the latter's shares, rights, interests, and participation in and to the Registrant as stipulated in the Appraisal Certificate jointly signed and executed by the parties simultaneously with the execution of the Compromise Agreement dated 10 February 2006.